rancher/rio/docs/riofile.md

 #### Using answer file

 Rio allows the user to leverage an answer file to customize `Riofile`.
-Go template and [envSubst](https://github.com/drone/envsubst) can used to apply answers.
-By default, the `NAMESPACE` and `REVISION` variable is available when defined in the template questions.
+Go template and [envSubst](https://github.com/drone/envsubst) can be used to apply answers.
+By default, the `NAMESPACE` and `REVISION` variables are available when defined in the template questions.

 Answer file is a yaml manifest with key-value pairs: